meta-flutter/flutter_embedded/README.md

     cd <flutter git root (not this repo)>
     git apply <flutter_embedded repo>/cmake/flutter_platform.patch

-Not that that Flutter repo does not have TargetPlatform.linux as part of Material design.
+Note that that Flutter repo does not have TargetPlatform.linux as part of Material design.
 You have to add it by hand, or override debugDefaultTargetPlatformOverride and set it to a supported one...
 There are a couple of cases that need a unique implementation for Linux.
 Vibrate, etc.

+Apply this changelist, if not present.  https://github.com/flutter/flutter/pull/24932/files

 When adding in Linux support to the Dart code, start by adding "case TargetPlatform.linux:" to all switch cases found via